nikhilpenmetsa/genai-voice-health-screener/README.md

 # GenAI Voice Health Screener

 ## Overview
-A solution that demonstrates the use of Generative AI to evaluate if users are providing contextually relevant answers to health screening questions.
-This tool helps agents automate information collection from prospective clients using voice interactions and AI-powered understanding.
+An AI-powered voice interaction system that evaluates contextual relevance of responses to health screening questions.
+This solution helps agents automate client information collection using voice interactions and generative AI understanding.

 ## Technology Stack
 - **Amazon Bedrock with Anthropic Claude**: For natural language understanding and context evaluation